CSRD vs VSME: Which framework applies to you in 2026?

 min read

-With almost three-quarters of shippers (72%) using ESG goals as part of their RFP processes and countries introducing ambitious emissions reduction targets, sustainability has never been more important for transport and logistics companies.
+With almost three-quarters of shippers (72%) using ESG goals as part of their RFP processes and countries introducing ambitious emissions reduction targets, sustainability has never been more important for shippers and their transport and logistics partners.

 To get companies to start measuring and reporting on their sustainability performance, the EU has introduced a raft of sustainability regulations over the past few years.
-One of these regulations was the Corporate Sustainability Reporting Directive (CSRD).
+These include the Corporate Sustainability Reporting Directive (CSRD) and the voluntary sustainability reporting standard (VSME)

 What is the difference between CSRD and VSME—and how do you know which is relevant for your company?